Complex continued fractions, Kleinian and extremal theory for cusp excursions: From a Fréchet law to cusp excursions

 The assumption that there are no small digits is too restrictive, however.
-Indeed, a straightforward consequence of Proposition \ref{proposition: exponential decay} is that the nearest-integer $\mathfrak{o}_d$-continued fraction expansions of almost all complex numbers contain small digits.
+Indeed, a straightforward consequence of the existence of a Lebesgue-equivalent ergodic invariant probability measure is that the $\mathfrak{o}_d$-continued fraction expansions of almost all complex numbers contain small digits.
 We discuss these technicalities in the next subsection.

-\subsection{Excursion Times}
+\subsection{Excursion times}

-One complication that may arise with small digits is that the repelling endpoints do not necessarily satisfy the condition $\abs{z_2^{(n)}}>1$ and hence the times $t_n$ discussed in the previous subsection are not always defined.
-To fix this, we restrict to geodesics $\gamma$ on $\UT\mathbf{P}_d$ with a lift $\tilde{\gamma}_0$ where the repelling endpoint is $\infty$.
+One complication that may arise with small digits is that the repelling endpoints do not necessarily satisfy the condition $\abs{z_2^{(n)}}>1$ and hence the times $t_n$ discussed in Section \ref{section: cusp excursions} are not always defined.
+To avoid this, we restrict to geodesics $\gamma$ on $\UT\mathbf{P}_d$ with a lift $\tilde{\gamma}_0$ where the repelling endpoint is $\infty$.
 If such a lift exists, we may assume its endpoints are $(\beta,\infty)$ for some $\beta\in K_d$.
 In the final proof of Theorem \ref{theorem: cusp excursions on Euclidean Bianchi Orbifolds}, we argue that for sufficiently large times $t$, generic geodesics exhibit the same statistical properties as these model geodesics.

 We can also reparametrise $\gamma, \tilde{\gamma}_0$ so that $\tilde{\gamma}_0(0)= \beta+j$.
 As before, we define

 for all $n\in\mathbb{N}$.
 For almost all values of $\beta$, the endpoints of $\tilde{\gamma}_n$ are given by